Rio Hondo College logo

 Transfers to:UC, CSU

-This course is a survey course designed for the student who seeks an introduction to Electronic Music.
-Beginning with the European and American avant-garde, this course will trace the roots and routes of electronic music through Jamaican Dub, Chicago House, Detroit Techno, Bronx Hip-hop, and UK Rave to name a few.
-Analysis of musical style and the relationship to particular technologies will accompany our examination of various genres in their social and cultural contexts.
+This survey course is designed for students who seek an introduction to electronic music.
+Beginning with the European and American avant garde, the course traces the roots and routes of electronic music through Jamaican Dub, Chicago House, Detroit Techno, Bronx Hip-hop, and U.K. Rave, among other styles.
+Analysis of musical style and the relationship to particular technologies accompanies an examination of various genres in their social and cultural contexts.

 MUS 132 - History of Rock and Roll (3.0 units)